2007 Women's Hockey Champions Trophy

 The 2007 Women's Hockey Champions Trophy was the 15th edition of the Hockey Champions Trophy for women.
-It was held between 13–21 January 2007 in Quilmes, Argentina.
+It was held on 13–21 January 2007 in Quilmes, Argentina.

-The Netherlands won the tournament for the fifth time after defeating Argentina 1–0 in the final.
+The Netherlands won the tournament for the fifth time after defeating the hosts Argentina 1–0 in the final.

 Teams

 Below are the teams qualified for the tournament, as listed by International Hockey Federation (FIH):